-See & Control What Apps Have Microphone Access in iOS
+How to See & Control What Apps Have Microphone Access on iPhone & iPad

 This offers a way for you to improve your privacy and security, and to see what apps are using the microphone on your iPhone or iPad.
 Using this app list, you can then control and toggle what apps are able to use your microphone as well, so if you decide you no longer want to allow a particular app to access the mic, you can turn it off easily.